-The Group CEO, who is an executive Director, is not paid Directors' fees.
+The Group CEO, to the extent that he is also an executive Director, is not paid Directors' fees.
 The Group CEO's terms of employment and rewards, including long-term incentives in the form of SingPost shares, are reviewed by the CC and approved by the Board.